-Knowing how to make coconut whipped cream from coconut milk is a trick that’s easy, paleo, dairy free, and oh so insanely satisfying.
+Knowing how to make coconut whipped cream from coconut milk is a trick that’s easy, paleo, dairy-free, and oh-so-incredibly satisfying.

 *How To Choose The Right Coconut Milk